Phil Davison

 Philip Lee Davison (born July 1, 1971) is an American politician, public speaker, and Internet celebrity.
 He is a former councilman and deputy mayor for the village of Minerva, Ohio, who became an internet celebrity due to the aggressive and passionate manner of speaking he employed while unsuccessfully seeking the Republican Party nomination for the office of the Stark County treasurer in September 2010.

 Early life and education

 A native of Minerva, Davison graduated from Minerva High School in 1989.
-He earned a Bachelor of Arts degree in history and sociology from the University of Akron, followed by a Master of Public Administration.
+He earned a Bachelor of Arts degree in history and sociology from the University of Akron, followed by a Masters in Public Administration and Communication.